AnthonyLuu515/TCG/README.md

 Data Stuctures Final

 12-4-24

-TCG Collector
+** You'll the /resource/images/pokedex.jpg to open the gui TCG Collector
 Collecting items became bigger during covid and wanted to be able to keep track of what I have.
 In which I would like a way to see and sort the collection by name, rarity or by value.